dario-santos/website-source/index.md

 ## Some of our recent actions

-We fund internships to advance the OCaml ecosystem and also grow new OCaml contributors.
-In 2018-2019 we funded [Outreachy](https://www.outreachy.org/) internships to improve our testing of the OCaml compiler and language tools, a research internship on OCaml type inference, and development internships on teaching platforms.

 We support the development of the [Learn-OCaml](learn-ocaml.html) exercise platform and try to facilitate its adoption by teachers.
 We provided financial